Last Updated on March 24, 2022 by Paroma

 Board the Muni lines 38 (V.A.
 Hospital bound) or 38R (Land’s End-48th Avenue bound/R stands for “rapid” and has fewer stops along the way) to get to Land’s End from downtown

-I clicked this photo of Cliff House on December 2015
+I clicked this photo of the legendary Cliff House in 2015

 Parting thoughts on San Francisco neighborhoods